Your Complete Guide to House Exterior Paint

 Deciding whether to paint your house yourself or hire a professional is one of the biggest choices you’ll make in this project.
 It’s a classic trade-off between saving money and saving time, effort, and potential headaches.
 While the idea of tackling the project yourself can be appealing, it’s important to be realistic about what the job involves.
 Before you grab a paintbrush, let’s walk through what to consider so you can make the best decision for your home and your sanity.

-The Pros and Cons of DIY Painting
+DIY Painting: The Pros and Cons

 The most obvious reason to paint your home’s exterior yourself is to save money on labor costs.
 For many homeowners, this is the biggest motivator.
 There’s also a real sense of pride that comes from completing a major home improvement project with your own hands.
 However, the downsides can be significant.
 Exterior painting is a massive undertaking that requires more than just a free weekend.
 Without the right experience, you risk an uneven finish, accidental paint splatters, and a final product that doesn’t last, potentially costing you more in the long run to fix.